Skywalker756-3/FinalProject/README.md

 ### Account links
 These are links to our companies social media pages, this will be at the bottom of each webpage

+# User Guide to Cosmic Compass
+Welcome to our guide on the website Cosmic Compass, if you're reading this you likely have a high interest in Astrology or webdesign.
+Either way this guide will help you to navigate, and make discoveries on our site.

+## Homepage
+This is the opening page where you can quickly get a glimpse of your horoscope of the day.
+Further down we can find widgets that lead to our horoscopes, compatibility test and blog.

+## Horoscope
+This is the page that will show you're daily horoscope, all you have to do is click on your zodiac symbol, if you're not aware it is indicated in the image and the alternate text.

+## Game
+This page has two different games, the compatibility test and the matching game.
+To play them you can scroll down and find detailed instructions on each game beside them.

+## Log In / Sign Up
+This is where you can create an acccount or log in if they have an existing account, this allows you to keep progress as a user.

+## Newsletter
+This is a portion where you can sign up for newsletters which mark interesting discoveries in astrology and send out weekly emails with the lateset news.

+## Blog
+This is an opinion piece from some of the top minds in Astrology, here you can learn in depth knowledge about astrology including moon patterns, historical context and star locations.

 # Design Documentation
 ## Color Palette